real-jame/realjame-old/src/blog/_posts/2023-03-17-general-update.md

 ...

 That doesn't mean we're not trying!
 We're just in something of a drought in terms of plans and game ideas.
 I don't want to be self-centered because other people have been doing great work, but I myself was working on a handful of prototypes throughout the months.
-Just a few days ago, I got a really cool idea.
+Just a few days ago, I got a really cool and promising idea.

 I don't want to spoil it too much currently, but this random video from almost a year ago might sum up the vibes of the game: